-Configure (SMS)
+- Configure (SMS)

 Allows you to select and configure your SMS provider.

 If you disable all factors, you will receive a warning that the end user will be logged in automatically without a second factor, after entering their username and password.
-This is the same as disabling multi-factor authentication.
+This is equivalent to disabling multi-factor authentication.

 Select the Apply button to confirm your changes.